 If you have deep scars or indentations in your skin that are difficult to cover up with spray tan alone, you may want to consider using a DHA-free bronzer or self-tanning cream specifically designed for covering up imperfections such as stretch marks and scars, for your entire skin.

-How Do You Get Fake Tan to Cover Stretch Marks
+How Do You Get Fake Tan to Hide Stretch Marks

 Using a sunless tanner to cover stretch marks is actually quite simple.
-First, you should exfoliate your skin prior to applying the tanning product, as this will help to remove dead skin cells and create a smooth surface for even coverage.
+First, you should exfoliate your skin before applying the tanning product, as this will help to remove dead skin cells and create a smooth surface for even coverage.

 When applying the tanner, use an applicator pad or brush so that you can apply it in circular motions over your stretch marks.
 You may need to layer more product on those areas, but be careful not to overdo it, as doing so could leave you with an uneven finish.

-Also make sure that before the fake tan sets in (which typically happens quickly) that you have blended any visible lines of product into surrounding areas in order to achieve a natural look.
+Also make sure that before the fake tan sets in (which typically happens quickly) that you have blended any visible lines of product into surrounding areas to achieve a natural look.

 Once the fake tan has set, using some talcum powder on these same areas can help reduce any transfer of color onto clothing or bedsheets throughout the day.